Skip to main content

 Image: the blue hatched area represents the area that will be covered by the Trust Lands Use Plan.
 It is mostly water area within the bay.
 No landside development will be contemplated in the Trust Lands Use Plan.
 It is important that any expanded or new uses do not conflict with priority uses that already exist on and around the bay like water recreation, cargo and other large vessel movement via the federal navigation channel, commercial fishing, public safety, national security, environmental conservation, and more.

-The Port of San Diego Board of Port Commissioners directed Port staff to submit the Draft Trust Lands Use Plan to State Lands and begin environmental review of the draft plan.
-Click the link below to view the Draft TLUP.
+On September 12, 2023 the Port of San Diego Board of Port Commissioners directed Port staff to submit the Draft Trust Lands Use Plan to State Lands and begin environmental review of the draft plan.
+In October 2023, Port staff presented and submitted the Draft TLUP to the California State Lands Commission, which satisfied a requirement of SB 507.

 Draft TLUP